avanthikagithub/freshersbatch-oct16/README.txt

-This is the Assignment directory of the scetion 2.
+This is Assignment directory of the scetion 2
 The second change of the file.
 The assignment has been got ready.